ruflab/shimmer/docs/shimmer_basics.md

 ## Data for GW

-To train a GW, we need several datasets:
+Data coming to the GW can contain different modalities:
-- one for each domain used for the unsupervised losses,
+- unimodal data where only one domain is available,
-- some with paired data to the supervised losses
+- some matched data of unimodal representations of different domains.

-To keep track of all these datasets, we put them in a dict (val/train_datasets) that is indexed by a frozenset of domain names
-(sets cannot be used as dict keys as they are mutable).
+To keep track of all these datasets, we put them in a dict (val/train_datasets) that is indexed by a frozenset of the different domain names (sets cannot be used as dict keys as they are mutable, so we need to use frozensets).

 For example:
 ```python